Format all source files

 Code Formatting

-Bleep provides a unified fmt command that formats both Scala and Java source files in your project.
+Bleep provides a unified fmt command that formats Scala, Java, and Kotlin source files in your project.

 Basic Usage